My experience with composting in my condo

 The first time I ventured into its chemical laden waters was the last time, as I became very ill from submerging myself into such a toxic soup, not to mention that the chemicals in there ate right through my bathing suit.
 That does not sound very healing to me in the least, in fact it is downright harmful, and yet hot tub manufacturers continue to ply their customers with very expensive and completely unnecessary chemicals.

-Healthy Earth’s Probiotic EM and we had a very clean and healthy hot tub that I was now able to use!
-We refreshed the tub with the probiotic EM liquid once a week or more depending on our use.
+then poured about and ounce in the tub.
+Now we have a very clean and healthy hot tub that I was now able to use!
+We refreshed the tub with the probiotic EM liquid every other day or twice a week, depending on our use.

-Simple, Healthy, Effective and truly a wonderful invention
+Simple, Healthy, Effective and truly a wonderful invention!
+No more red eyes, or chemical hair and skin!

 Thanks Vera at Healthy Earth